tytydraco/yessleep/out/I_have_been_stalking_my_exgirlfriend_I_have_a_good_reason.md

 Six months later, things came back to a somewhat normal state.
 Emma learned things quickly, and seemed to become more efficient at doing everything than before.
 That also came with a shift in personality, however.
 Her bubbly and kind demeanor changed to a more serious and uncaring attitude.
 It was as if she had become a completely different person, as if my Emma wasn’t there anymore.

-She wouldn’t hug me often, and I didn’t want to try any kind of intimacy knowing she didn’t remember her feelings for me.
+At first, she wouldn’t even hug me, and I didn’t want to try any kind of intimacy knowing she didn’t remember her feelings for me.
 We didn’t even sleep together, I just let her sleep in my bed while I slept on the couch.
 As she began getting better and questioned what our relationship was, I told her that she could decide that once she processed her feelings for me.
 As much as it hurt, I didn’t want her to feel forced to be with me if she didn’t feel love anymore.
+Soon after, she started demonstrating affection in weird ways.
+She would bite me, over time with greater intensity, and lick my arms or neck.
+All the while, still unwilling to hug me often, or even kiss.

 After that, I would wake up in the middle of the night and find her standing next to me, staring.
 Often, I’d shriek in horror at the sudden sight of a dark figure in front of me, but as it became a common occurrence, I got used to it.
 Every time I asked her what she was doing, she told me she couldn’t sleep that night, and that watching me sleep helped her sleep as well.
 I began growing increasingly worried, but as she never once hurt me while I slept, I tried to bear with it as best as I could.